anusha-murali/anusha-murali.github.io/SlidingWindows/longestSubArray.md

                 maxLen = curLen
         return maxLen
 ```
+For Example 2 above, where `nums = [0,1,1,1,0,1,1,0,1]`, the `zeroList = [0, 4, 7]`.
+The difference between every second indexes correspond to the maximum length of the subarray of 1's that can be constructed.
+This is why we are able to find the longest subarray in one iteration through the `zeroList`.

 **Runtime**: The runtime is $O(n)$ as we iterate through `nums` to generate the `zeroList` once and then we iterate through the `zeroList` once to find the longest subarray.
 The space complexity is also $O(n)$ as the number of elements in `zeroList` is $\leq n$.